hocuscodus/qed-lang/_posts/2019-06-27-coroutines.markdown

 ## Conclusion

 I hope such an approach may help simplifying and democratizing the use of concurrency and especially coroutines, which deserve much more attention from developers.
-In the process, I also learned the valuable lesson about never saying never in life!
+In the process, I also learned the valuable lesson to never say never in life!